 - Liquid: plant milks work the best – almond, cashew, oat… water, ideally ice cold, works in a pinch, but does dilute the flavor of the smoothie.

-- Add-ins: protein powder, hemp hearts or bee pollen (for an extra protein boost), cinnamon or spirulina (for an antioxidant boost).
+- Add-ins: protein powder, hemp hearts or bee pollen (for a protein boost), cinnamon or spirulina (for an antioxidant boost).

 How to Store Apple Spinach Smoothie